Pop kreatif: Popularity

+Jazz Fusion and the Yamaha connection

+Still image of Yani Danuwijaya, a student of Elfa Secioria's music school, performing in Indonesia 6 (1989).

-Transs would later become one of the blueprints for the development of fusion music in Indonesia as well as the pioneer of the birth of other music groups with jazz fusion styles such as Karimata, Krakatau, Black Fantasy, Emerald, Bhaskara, and others.
-The emergence of Casiopea, a pioneering Japanese jazz-rock group, had also inspired the formation of several Indonesian jazz-rock and fusion bands, such as Krakatau, Karimata, and Emerald Band.
+Music historian and critic Denny Sakrie argued that Transs later became one of the blueprints for the development of fusion music in Indonesia as well as the pioneer of the birth of other music groups with jazz fusion styles such as Karimata, Krakatau, Black Fantasy, Emerald Band, Bhaskara 86, and others.
+Whilst Dicky Harisman of Pikiran Rakyat suggested that the emergence of Casiopea, a pioneering Japanese jazz-rock group, also influenced the formation of several Indonesian jazz-rock and fusion bands, including Krakatau, Karimata, and Emerald Band.
+Works such as "Halle", "Midnight Rendezvous", "Galactic Funk", "Asayake", and "Black Joke" became popular in Indonesia and helped inspire local jazz fusion musicians.
 Jazz had a significant influence on pop kreatif, with many performers of the genre being exposed to jazz during their childhood.
-Indra Lesmana, son of Jack Lesmana—known as the "father of Indonesian jazz"—became a prominent figure in pop kreatif after forming the band Krakatau in the 1980s.
+Indra Lesmana, son of Jack Lesmana (who was known as the "father of Indonesian jazz"), became a prominent figure in pop kreatif after forming the band Krakatau in the 1980s.
 Similarly, singers from affluent families, such as Candra Darusman, developed a love for jazz early on, influenced by their parents' musical preferences.
 Jazz became a defining element of pop kreatif partly due to the contributions of graduates from the music school "Elfa Studio," established by jazz musician Elfa Secioria.
 Many of these graduates rose to prominence as pop kreatif performers.
 Dwiki Dharmawan, a member of Krakatau, was among those influenced by Elfa's teachings, having learned jazz piano under his guidance at a young age.
 At one point for Krakatau and Casiopea's reunions, both bands had once shared a stage and played against each other at the 21st Economics Jazz at Gadjah Mada University.

 Start of the Yamaha Music Foundation on Jl.
 Hayam Wuruk, Jakarta in 1971.
 Yasuke Sato pictured second from the left.